hesingh/mnkcg/p4-ansible/README.md

 The tool merges two P4 programs.
-See
+New code to be merged is written in P4++ described in the doc below.

 https://github.com/hesingh/mnkcg/blob/master/p4-code-reuse/ansible.md